manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&style=flat&color=tan)](https://github.com/manifold-systems/manifold)

-The `manifold-delegation` project is a compiler plugin that provides language support for call forwarding and delegation.
+The `manifold-delegation` project is a compiler plugin that provides language support for call forwarding and _true_ delegation.
 These features are an experimental effort toward interface composition as a practical alternative to implementation inheritance.

 Use `@link` to automatically transfer calls to unimplemented interface methods through the fields of a class.